camwally/Power-Query/FunctionAlternatives/ReadMe.md

-These functions are an improvement (IMHO) of functions created by Microsoft by taking function type return types more seriously.
+These functions are versions of functions that have been created by Microsoft.
+These functions however, help keep the function type return types which are so easily lost.
+One of the outcomes is that these functions are more likely to stop your columns changing to type any.